 I don’t think Marriage Rules will save a doomed marriage.
 I don’t know if anything can.
 But I do think it should be required reading for anybody in a relationship.
 Harriet’s wise advice can help us all be a little kinder, fight a little fairer, and act a little more mature.

 If you’ve read this far you may have noticed that I didn’t give the keys to the good sex kingdom in this post.
 You’ll have to visit again soon for that.
 In the meantime, what rules do you have that help you have a good marriage?
 What are your favorite books or blogs about relationships?

 LEAVE A DETAILED COMMENT BELOW BY SEPTEMBER 7th, 2012 TO WIN A FREE SIGNED COPY OF THE BOOK.
 I’m not giving mine away but I am going to buy two more copies (friends buy each other’s books!) and Harriet has graciously agreed to sign them (well, she hasn’t yet but I know she will).
 I’ll chose the two comments that are the most inspirational.

-Jennifer Margulis, Ph.D., is a senior fellow at the Schuster Institute for Investigative Journalism.
-Her latest book, The Business of Baby: What Doctors Don’t Tell You, What Corporations Try to Sell You, and How to Put Your Pregnancy, Childbirth, and Baby Before Their Bottom Line, will be published by Scribner in April 2013.
+Jennifer Margulis, Ph.D., is a senior fellow at the Schuster Institute for Investigative Journalism at Brandeis University.
+Her writing has been published in the New York Times, the Washington Post, and on the cover of Smithsonian magazine.
+She has been a contributing editor to Mothering magazine and a Fulbright fellow in Niger, West Africa.
+Her latest book, The Business of Baby: What Doctors Don’t Tell You, What Corporations Try to Sell You, and How to Put Your Pregnancy, Childbirth, and Baby Before Their Bottom Line, was published by Scribner in April 2013.